Expungement & Record Sealing

 The Benefits of Expungement and Record Sealing

-There are several benefits of expungement and they can have a significant impact on an individual’s life:
+There are several benefits of expungement, and they can have a significant impact on an individual’s life:

 1. Employment Opportunities: